 The photo below shows the completed porch railing ready for paint along with the steps, screen door, chimney and foundation side pieces.

+At this point, the end appears to be near.
 It's a good thing I'm not doing this kind of work for a living.
 At the rate I work, my family and I would have perished a long time ago.